itflow-org/itflow/README.md

 ### In Beta
 * This project is in beta with many ongoing changes.
 Updates may unintentionally introduce bugs/security issues.
 Writing functional, secure code is very difficult.
 * Whilst we are confident the code is safe, nothing in life is 100% safe or risk-free.
 Use your best judgement before deciding to store highly confidential information in ITFlow.
-* We are hoping to have a stable 1.0 release by early 2024.
+* We are hoping to have a stable 1.0 release by 2025

 <!-- BUILT WITH -->
 ### Built With